aws-observability/aws-otel-test-framework/docs/get-performance-model.md

 cat performance_model.json
 ```

-4. Put the contents of the `performance_model.json` into the pr you are going to create in the [AWS Otel Collector Repo](https://github.com/aws-observability/aws-otel-collector).
+4. Put the content of the `performance_model.json` into the pr you are going to create in the [AWS Otel Collector Repo](https://github.com/aws-observability/aws-otel-collector).
+Or put it in the issue if you have one.

 ## Step 4 [Optional only if you want to debug your test]  Debug